nparov/nparov.github.io/_includes/team/ceo.md

-Hi, I am Leif Erikson [that's not his real last name].
+Hi, I am Leif.
 I've always enjoyed marine biology and recently went on a trip to CIMI (Catalina Island Marine Institute).
 I joined the project because it seemed like one of the few that were actually interesting.